 But just a year out of law school, Lubell started on a path to filling Slate’s general counsel role, a position she has occupied since 2016.
 McCraw says that he was not surprised.
 “She was one of those people who had a serious interest in the news and the role that news plays in democracy,” he says of his former student.
 “She was really looking for a way to take her law degree and use it to affect politics and affect change in society,” he adds, “so in some ways it was a natural fit, because she’s in a position where she’s working for a really influential website that’s doing really important work.”

 Directly after law school, Lubell worked as a special assistant in the New York Governor’s office after being recruited by the governor’s chief of staff, Linda Lacewell, with whom she had taken a class on Public Integrity as a 3L.
-However, Lubell says that she was curious to try the private sector—and she felt a pull towards media work.
+However, Lubell says that she was curious to try the private sector—and she felt a pull towards the media.

 Initially, Lubell applied to be an office manager and executive assistant to Jacob Weisberg, then-chairman of Slate.
 Several days after she was hired, she discovered that the company didn’t have an in-house counsel.
 Slate’s corporate parent, Graham Holdings Company, had recently sold the Washington Post; prior to that sale, Slate had received legal assistance from the Post.
 “On my fourth day on the job—I had barely figured everyone’s name out—I was asked, ‘Hey, do you want to learn to help out with our legal work?’”
 Lubell recalls.
 She rose to the challenge.
 “I was in the perfect place at the perfect time,” she says, “because Slate was willing to take a risk on me and kind of let me figure things out.”